japila-books/apache-spark-internals/docs/core/LevelDB.md

 * [[path]] File
 * [[serializer]] KVStoreSerializer

-LevelDB is created when KVUtils utility is used to open or create a LevelDB store (for xref:spark-history-server:FsHistoryProvider.adoc[]).
+LevelDB is created when KVUtils utility is used to open or create a LevelDB store (for spark-history-server:FsHistoryProvider.md[]).